tonyputi/runitonce/README.md

 ## Run the unit test

-- Type `make test` to run the unit test already present to the project
+- Type `make test` to run the unit tests;
-- Type `make dusk` to run the dusk test already present to the project
+- Type `make dusk` to run the browser automation tests;
-- Type `make testall` to run all the unit and dusk present to the project
+- Type `make testall` to run all the unit and dusk tests (laravel default ones included)

 ## Postman